reuk/wayverb/docs_source/waveguide.md

 The *digital waveguide mesh* (DWM) is one of several wave-based simulation techniques.
 Each technique in this family is derived directly from the wave equation, allowing them to inherently support wave phenomena such as diffraction and interference.
-Wave effects such as these are particularly important to the low-frequency response of a room.
+Wave effects such as these have a great effect upon the low-frequency response of a room.
 This means that at low frequencies wave-based methods are far more accurate than geometric methods, which are not able to model wave effects [@southern_spatial_2011].

-The drawback of wave-based methods is that their computational complexity increases rapidly with the maximum output frequency, and with the size of the modelled space.
-On current consumer hardware, it is not feasible to compute a full-spectrum simulation using wave-based techniques.
-To optimise computation time, while retaining reasonable accuracy across the spectrum, wave-based methods can be combined with geometric methods.
-Wave-based methods are used to calculate accurate low-frequency content, while geometric methods can estimate the higher frequency content, which is less dependent upon wave effects.
+The drawback of wave-based methods is that their computational complexity increases rapidly with the maximum output frequency, and with the volume of the modelled space.
+A waveguide simulation of a space with volume $V$, at sampling frequency $f_s$, will have a complexity of $O(V f_s^3)$.
+This means that, on current consumer hardware, it is not feasible to compute a full-spectrum simulation using wave-based techniques.
+The hybrid simulation method implemented in Wayverb aims to optimise computation time, while retaining reasonable accuracy across the spectrum, by combining wave-based methods with geometric methods.
+Wave-based methods are used to calculate accurate low-frequency content, while geometric methods estimate the higher frequency content, which is less dependent upon wave effects.

 There are, largely speaking, two main types of wave-based simulation used for room acoustics: element methods, and finite difference methods.
 The waveguide